Hand-Foot-and-Mouth Disease (HFMD)

 Practice Essentials

-Hand-foot-and-mouth disease (HFMD) is an acute viral illness that presents as a vesicular eruption in the mouth (see the image below), but it can also involve the hands, feet, buttocks, and/or genitalia.
-Coxsackievirus A type 16 (CVA16) is the etiologic agent involved in most cases of HFMD, but the illness is also associated with coxsackievirus A5, A7, A9, A10, B2, and B5 strains.
-Enterovirus 71 (EV-71) has caused outbreaks of HFMD with associated neurologic involvement in the western Pacific region.
+Hand-foot-and-mouth disease (HFMD) is an acute viral illness that presents as a vesicular eruption in the mouth, but it also can involve the hands, feet, buttocks, and/or genitalia.
+Hand-foot-and-mouth disease is common and potentially but infrequently fatal in children younger than 5 years.[1]
+Coxsackievirus A type 16 (CVA16) is the etiologic agent involved in most cases of HFMD, but the illness also is associated with coxsackievirus A5, A7, A9, A10, B2, and B5 strains.
+Coxsackievirus A6 may have become the commonest enterovirus in seasonal outbreaks of hand-foot-and-mouth disease in children in France and Finland.[2]

 View Image